Video editing with Python

 $ (sudo) pip install moviepy[test]

-We have a list of tags used in our Tag Wiki.
-The ‘Pull Requests’ tags are well defined, and all PRs should fall under exactly one of these.
-The ‘Issues’ tags are less precise, and may not be a complete list.
+We have a list of labels used in our Label Wiki.
+The ‘Pull Requests’ labels are well defined, and all PRs should fall under exactly one of these.
+The ‘Issues’ labels are less precise, and may not be a complete list.